inUtil-info/node-red-cloudflared/README.md

 ## Usage

-Once installed, you can use the node in your Node-RED flow by adding a `cloudflared` node.
+Once installed, you can use the node in your Node-RED flow by adding a `cloudflared` node, found under the Network category.
 The node offers three modes of operation, configurable via its settings:

 #### 1. Test Mode (Default)